sporeprotocol/spore-docs/docs/tutorials/1-create-your-first-spore.md

 ### 1. Create a CKB Address

+#### Method 1
-You can use either a wallet or ckb-cli to create a CKB address.
+You can use this generator tool to create a CKB testnet address.
+#### Method 2

-For the wallet route, explore your options in the land of **[CKB Wallets](https://docs.nervos.org/docs/basics/concepts/cryptowallet#ckb-wallets)**.
+You can explore your options in the land of CKB Wallets.
+#### Method 3

-For ckb-cli, you can use a testnet RPC node, make sure you have [git](https://git-scm.com/downloads) and [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
+To create an account via ckb-cli, you need to use a testnet RPC node, make sure you have [git](https://git-scm.com/downloads) and [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
 Then, in your terminal, run the following commands to install ckb-cli:

 ```bash
 git clone https://github.com/nervosnetwork/ckb-cli.git